hootcode99/MeowGAN/README.md

 - Calculate the true means for the entire image dataset to fix contrast loss
 - Convert training code to PyTorch Lightning rather than leveraging Automatic Mixed Precision
 - Leverage a larger dataset (either a different subject or aggregate more cat faces on my own)
+- Utilize a newer form of the DCGAN such as the WGAN